accuknox/help/docs/integrations/azure-sentinel.md

+---
+title: Azure Sentinel Integration
+description: This document contains the process of integrating AccuKnox Feeder Service with Azure Sentinel.
+By integrating AccuKnox Feeder Service with Azure Sentinel, you can forward the alerts based on policy violation to Azure Sentinel.
+---

 ## Azure Sentinel Integration

 To forward the events to Azure Sentinel you must first set up the [Azure Sentinel Integration](https://app.accuknox.com/settings/integrations/azure).